-John 1: 14
+John 1:14

-"And the Word became flesh and dwelt among us, full of grace and truth; we have beheld his glory, glory as of the only Son from the Father."
+"And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth."

-Col. 1: 15-17,
+Col. 1:15-17,

 "He is the image of the invisible God, the firstborn of all creation; for in Him all things were created, in heaven and on earth, visible and invisible, whether thrones, or dominions, or principalities, or authorities all things were created through him and for him.
 He is before all things, and in him all things hold together."